 First, in IPv6, there is no network command that does what the network command does in OSPF and BGP for IPv4.
 In OSPFv3 (the OSPF for IPv6) the network command is used to identify the type of interface.
-You can read more here.
-Further, this article does not discuss allowing networks to be advertised or not advertised between OSPF areas.
-That is done with the 'area range' command.
-You can read more about that here.

 The 'network' command is used in OSPFv2 (for IPv4 routing).
 This article fully explains and illustrates what this “network” command does and does not do, and I hope this clarification is helpful to others as well.

 Let’s begin with a definition, in my own words as to what the network command is.
 The command is used to identify which interface address on the router being configured will be included within the OSPF process and to what area the interface will be assigned to.
 Think of it as an ‘allow’ command - allow this network to be advertised.